pquentin/elasticsearch-clients-tests/README.md

-# Serverless Clients Tests
+# Elasticsearch Clients Tests

-This repository holds common tests for Elasticsearch Serverless Clients.
+This repository holds common tests for Elasticsearch Clients.

 ## Yaml tests

 The tests are specified using the Elasticsearch YAML format reported [here](https://github.com/elastic/elasticsearch/blob/main/rest-api-spec/src/yamlRestTest/resources/rest-api-spec/test/README.asciidoc).

 All the tests for serverless are located in the [tests](tests) folder.
-Each API endpoint has a folder containing the tests to be executer.
+Each API endpoint has a folder containing the tests to be executed.
 All the files must be executed in order, they are enumerated with a digit prefix.

 ### `setup` and `teardown`